ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 The generated data provides a `tsv` file for each of the following tables:

-- `commits` - commits with statistics;
+- `commits` - commits with statistics.
-- `file_changes` - files changed in every commit with the info about the change and statistics;
+- `file_changes` - files changed in every commit with the info about the change and statistics.
 - `line_changes` - every changed line in every changed file in every commit with full info about the line and the information about the previous change of this line.

 As of November 8th, 2022, each TSV is approximately the following size and number of rows: